ooaklee/ghatd/docs/getting-started/reminder/README.md

 _ = created.Reminder.Id
 ```

-Store `target_time` in UTC.
-Keep `timezone` as the user's local timezone so the
+Store `target_time` as the user's local wall-clock time and pass an IANA
-front end and admin tools can show the intended local time.
+`timezone`.
+GHATD computes `next_due_at` in UTC so schedulers can poll due
+reminders without reimplementing timezone logic.

 ## Target-Based Lookups